What is the Acceptance Test Technician Certification Provider Program?

 The second track is for an individual to become an ATT.
 There will be online instruction and pretests available to prepare candidates for a “proctored” test.
 After this test has been passed, hands-on training and evaluation will be done by Brownson Technical School or North American Training Center in accordance with instructions developed by the California Energy Commission for each test, to which RSES adheres.

-We are working on launching this program, which will be available soon.
 Visit our notification application, fill out the form and check the “RSES Training and Testing News” email list to receive important updates on the progress.